jscanzoni/electronics-calculators/README.md

 # Electronics Calulators

-A mix of python scripts to speed up working on electronics
+A mix of python scripts to speed up working on electronics.

+This repository was created while enrolled in [eCornell's Mechatronics Program](https://ecornell.cornell.edu/certificates/engineering/mechatronics/), but I may keep adding to it in the future.

 ## Closest Resistor